ssitkowx/EvolutionBoard/README.md

-# AtollicTemplate
+# EvolutionBoard
-Template for True Studio project
+Project for testing colorful display.

 Configuration:
 1. GTest and GMock tooked from